 Many of the West’s native carnivores including mountain lions, coyotes, and black bears are threatened by habitat loss and overkill.
 Generally, these native carnivores enjoy no federal protections; even the federal government wages war on them using our taxpayer dollars.

-When it comes to native carnivores, many state wildlife agencies hold little regard for the best available science or even fail to match most people’s values-which strongly favor native carnivore conservation.
-WildEarth Guardians watchdogs some western state agencies to ensure their policies and practices allow for healthy populations of native carnivores to thrive.
+When it comes to native carnivores, many state wildlife agencies hold little regard for the best available science and ignore most people’s values, which strongly favor native carnivore conservation.
+WildEarth Guardians watchdogs federal and Western state agencies to ensure their policies and practices allow for healthy populations of native carnivores to thrive.

 Take Action Today

 Ask your elected officials to co-sponsor life-saving legislation

 Join us in calling all your lawmakers and ask them to oppose these dangerous and misguided bills.
 Send emails too.